embergershared/dev-ex-app/1.get-started/README.md

   > Note: you need to restart for `Docker Desktop` to launch.

-- Launch the shortcut on the Desktop:
+- Launch the shortcut on the Desktop (if not showing up by itself):

   ![Docker desktop](../assets/docker-desktop-launch.png)